BinarySimple17/EditTextPuzzle/README.md

 Looks like "T E _ T A B L E"

 ### How to get ###
+`
+Step 1.
 Add it in your root build.gradle at the end of repositories:

 allprojects {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }